 NVECTA is an AI-driven CDP that helps brands to launch personalised SMS campaigns.
 It organises customer data to create one customer view and track their activity in real time.

-Its advanced insights help brands to upgrade SMS marketing from basic messaging to highly personalised messages that drive engagement, improve conversion, and support overall business outcomes.
+Its advanced insights help brands upgrade SMS marketing from basic messaging to highly personalised messages that drive engagement, improve conversion rates, and support overall business outcomes.

 360° Customer View